 Between the finalists, the projects touch on every department and permeate across the whole curriculum.
 They are conducted by students, staff, academics, external stakeholders and can be found all across the UK and Ireland.
 These initiatives are a shining example of the power post-16 education possesses and the seriousness with which it takes its responsibility in creating a better world and a new generation of leaders.

-Iain Patton, Chief Executive at the EAUC, said: “With the EAUC’s new strategy to reposition and align sustainability around key institutional priorities and challenges, this year’s Green Gown Award applications reflect the potential of sustainability to solve the sectors most critical problems.
+Iain Patton, Chief Executive at EAUC, said: “With EAUC’s new strategy to reposition and align sustainability around key institutional priorities and challenges, this year’s Green Gown Award applications reflect the potential of sustainability to solve the sectors most critical problems.
 Every day, tireless environmental and sustainability leaders across the UK and Ireland are driving change and making sustainability just good business.
 The Green Gown Awards exist to give them the recognition and platform they need to do even more.”

 The winners will be announced at the prestigious Green Gown Awards Ceremony taking place at The Monastery, Manchester on 15 November, in partnership with Manchester Metropolitan University and the University of Manchester.
 Book your place here.